PGmajev/T.I.M/README.md

 **Needed Arguments**:<br />
-  --assembly A        The mapped assembly in gff format (filepath from pwd)<br />
+  --assembly A        The mapped assembly in gff format (filepath from pwd or absolute)<br />
   --genome G          The annotated reference genome in gff3 format (filepath from pwd or absolute)<br />
-  --output_path O     Path of the output files<br />
+  --output_path O     Path of the output files (filepath from pwd or absolute)<br />
   --project_prefix N  Project name, all output files will be prefixed with this<br />
 <br />
 **Optional Arguments**:<br />